Clinical manifestations of hypocalcemia

 Among the symptoms of hypocalcemia, tetany, papilledema, and seizures may occur in patients who develop hypocalcemia acutely.
 By comparison, ectodermal and dental changes, cataracts, basal ganglia calcification, and extrapyramidal disorders are features of chronic hypocalcemia.
 These last findings are most common in patients with hypoparathyroidism.

 The clinical manifestations of hypocalcemia are discussed here.
-The etiology of, diagnostic approach to, and the treatment of hypocalcemia are discussed separately.
-(See "Etiology of hypocalcemia in adults" and "Diagnostic approach to hypocalcemia" and "Treatment of hypocalcemia".)
+The etiology of, diagnostic approach to, and treatment of hypocalcemia are discussed separately.
+(See "Etiology of hypocalcemia in adults" and "Diagnostic approach to hypocalcemia" and "Treatment of hypocalcemia" and "Hypoparathyroidism".)

 The hallmark of acute hypocalcemia is tetany, which is characterized by neuromuscular irritability.
 The symptoms of tetany may be mild (peri-oral numbness, paresthesias of the hands and feet, muscle cramps) or severe (carpopedal spasm, laryngospasm, and focal or generalized seizures, which must be distinguished from the generalized tonic muscle contractions that occur in severe tetany).
 Other patients have less specific symptoms such as fatigue, hyperirritability, anxiety, and depression, and some patients, even with severe hypocalcemia, have no neuromuscular symptoms.